elainechowqz/Business-Analysis-for-a-Music-Store/README.md

 SQL data analysis ---> actionable business insights (related to customers, markets, employee performance, and various products, etc.)

 ## Overview
 These are my SQL projects based on the Chinook database, a database for a music store (database schema below).
 They are modified or generalized from the final projects for the "Intermediate SQL for Data Analysis" course provided by DataQuest.
-The projects showcase my SQL skills and business intelligence capabilities.
 Below, you will find a brief overview of each project.

 ![Chinook Database Schema](<chinook-schema.svg>)